 “Forgive me,” she said contritely.
 “The stress of awaiting your reply has put me quite on edge.”

-“That’s understandable.
-Considering you’ve just propositioned a man who hasn’t the faintest clue who you are.”
+“Which is understandable.
+Considering you have propositioned a man who has not the faintest clue who you are.”

 “Lady Francine Montfort, my lord.”
 She sketched the briefest curtsy on record.